composewell/packcheck/README.md

 well.
 For local use, copy [packcheck.sh](https://github.com/composewell/packcheck/blob/master/packcheck.sh) to your local machine (Linux/OSX/Windows), put it in your PATH, and run it from your package directory.
-You can pass the same evironment variables that are used in CI files to run the exact same tests locally.
+You can pass the same environment variables that are used in CI files to run the exact same tests locally.
 Usage is as simple
 as:
 ```